SUSE-Enceladus/img-proof/docs/source/start.rst

 The SSH cloud class has no additional config file.
 Options should be placed into the **img-proof** config file.

-Alibaba Config
+Aliyun Config
 --------------

-The Alibaba cloud class has no additional config file.
+The Aliyun cloud class has no additional config file.
 Options should be placed into the **img-proof** config file.

 Credentials